PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-### Proposal: nestable typed query objects
+## Proposal: PostHog Query AST

 Instead of a bespoke and scary monolithic filter object, I propose to split this up into **nestable typed query objects**.

-The end result should pass as an [AST - an Abstract Syntax Tree](https://ts-ast-viewer.com/#code/GYVwdgxgLglg9mABBAFjCBrApkgFASkQG8AoRZBAZzgBssA6GuAc1wHIUsanEB3OAE40AJm3wkAvkA).
-This means we could convert it **to and from** any other notation.
-Think `HogQL` --> `AST` (this RFC ) --> `Clickhouse SQL` or `BigQuery SQL` output.
+The end result should pass as an AST - an Abstract Syntax Tree ([here's an example TypeScript AST](https://ts-ast-viewer.com/#code/GYVwdgxgLglg9mABBAFjCBrApkgFASkQG8AoRZBAZzgBssA6GuAc1wHIUsanEB3OAE40AJm3wkAvkA)).

+An AST is an abstraction, and with some effort and clever tree parsing, we can convert it **to and from** any other query language.
+Think `HogQL` --> `AST` (this RFC) --> `Clickhouse SQL` or `BigQuery SQL`.
-For now, I wouldn't focus on `HogQL` input nor `BigQuery` output.
-These can be implemented in the future.

-This RFC is only scoped to the `AST` --> `ClickHouse SQL` transformation.
+This RFC is only scoped to the `AST` --> `ClickHouse SQL` transformation and does not worry about `HogQL` input nor `BigQuery` output.
+Those are for the future, if at all.

-How would this AST look like?
+### Examples

+_Note: These examples are illustrative, and possibly not coherent at a query level.
+The final shapes will be determined when actual work starts._

+#### Events example

 Let's start with the simplest query that returns all events: